First thing first!

 Their friends/family all need to be off my social media, though.
 Yes, they were probably not directly involved but what is their purpose in seeing me live my life?

 Plus, as hard as two ex’s try to stay friends, they can never really confide in each other.
 How do you tell your ex that you have a new partner?
-You can’t even tell your ex that the reason you’re smiling so much is because a woman/man has the exact qualities you were looking for!
+You can’t even tell your ex that the reason you’re smiling so much is that a woman/man has the exact qualities you were looking for!

 Remaining friends seems to provide certain people with the security blanket that the person who has been in our life, will still be there and we can call on them every once in a while to find out how they are, however, we’ll never actually know how they really are.